-- 5. Add your first whitelist item:

-- Enter an IP address/range (with CIDR netmask suffix) that includes the IP address from which you are currently logged in.

-- Click the plus icon.
+- 5. Click IP Whitelist. - 6.
+Under Add to Whitelist, add your first whitelist item: - Enter an IP address/range (with CIDR netmask suffix) that includes the IP address from which you are currently logged in. - Click the plus icon.

 The IP address/range is added to the whitelist.
 For example: